The information in this article is up to date for tax year 2022 (returns filed in 2023).

 Note: Everyone’s tax filing situation is different, and the actual percentage you can claim will depend on your adjusted gross income (AGI).

-If you’re filing for tax year 2021, the credit is worth up to 50% of qualifying expenses.
+If you’re filing back taxes for tax year 2021, the credit is worth up to 50% of qualifying expenses.
 The maximum amount is $8,000 for one child and $16,000 for two or more dependents.
 In 2021 the credit also begins to phase out if your AGI is greater than $125,000 and completely phases out for those with an AGI greater than $438,000.

 Is the Child and Dependent Care Credit Refundable?